rossi75/WSD4HA/README.md

 ## What else?
 Sadly, all options that can be seen in the configurations dialog, are non-functional at the moment... (seems I need some help at this point)

+## Installation
+Go to Settings/Apps, click on "Install App", you will see the App Store.
+In the three dots menu (upper right) choose "Repositories".
+Hence you click on "Add" once again and enter "https://github.com/rossi75/WSD4HA".
+Go back to the App Store and search for "WSD4HA".
+Open it and you will see an "Install" button which you may click.

 ## open topics / todo
 - make manual configuration functional
 - implement simple variant of ValidateScanTicket
-- decide automatically between simple and detailled variant of ValdiateScanTicket
+- decide automatically between simple and detailled variant of ValidateScanTicket
 - implement GetScannerElements[ScannerDescription]
 - merge globals.py + config.py to globalconfig.py
 - add WSD secure (Port 5358)